MCLA-Cheminformatics/Kekulean/README.md

 Technical Details of the program

 The program is written in Python and is entirely open-source to better help others in field quickly test graphs and find properties of them without the time-consuming effort that is involved in manually replicating the process.
 This program is run using Python 2.
-It is recommended that you use at least version 2.6 as that module supports multiprocessing and is a planned feature of this program.
+YOu must have at least version 2.6 as that verison introduced multiprocessing
-To run the program, run ‘Kekulean.py’
-There is one outside dependency that is not included with the .zip of the program.
+To run the program, run ‘Kekulean.py’by double-clicking it or via the terminal/command line There is one outside dependency that is not included with the .zip of the program.
 The Pillow library provides the functionally to create PNG of the results of the programs.
 Pillow is needed in order for the program to run.
 For most users, the Clars-Fries differential that is calculated may seem foreign as it is a property that a research colleague invented and was interested in.
 This is no reason to pay any attention to it.